olliw42/mLRS/README.md

 The project is work in progress, and there is still a mile to go before one would call it mature.

-Concerning its basic features however, i.e. RC link and serial link, it is quite stable.
+Its basic features however, i.e., the RC link and serial link, are quite stable.
 It also provides already several options for input/output, and integrates with the MAVLink for OpenTx project.

 It supports the SX1280, SX1276, and SX1262 Semtech chips, and thus the 2.4 GHz and 915/868 MHz frequency bands.